ArthurDibe/CPP-Challenges/README.md

 1. Students of C++
 1. Idea seekers for their own C++ solutions
-1. You want to contribute with your experience to comment some alternative solution to some code example that you may have found interesting
+1. Professionals that want to share alternatives code solutions for some file(s) found in this repo.